-$^{^1}$ Note that by default, fsc2 uses a finite site model, implying that short DNA sequences simulated with a high mutation rate can be the target of multiple hits.
-The command-line option $-\mathbb{I}$ ensures that an infinite-site model is used.
+1 Note that by default, fsc26 uses a finite site model, implying that short DNA sequences simulated with a high mutation rate can be the target of multiple hits.
+The command-line option -I ensures that an infinite-site model is used.